da2so/da2so.github.io/_posts/2020-12-11-Adjustable_Real_time_Style_Transfer.md

 L_c (p)= \sum_\{l \in C \} w^l_c L^l_c (p), \; L_s (p) = \sum_\{l \in S \} w^l_s L^l_s(p) \quad \cdots Eq .(3)
 \\] </span>

 where  <span style="color:DodgerBlue">$w^l_c, w^l_s$</span> are hyper-parameters to adjust the contribution of each layer to the loss.
-The problem is that these hyper-paremeters have to be manually fine-tuned through try and error.
+The problem is that these hyper-parameters have to be manually fine-tuned through try and error.
 Finally, the objective of style transfer can be defined as:

 <span style="color:DodgerBlue">